-SIM’s goal to cross barriers to share the gospel where Christ is least know, remains unchanged in a post-Covid world.
+SIM’s goal to cross barriers to share the gospel where Christ is least known, remains unchanged in a post-Covid world.

 Chiang Mai and Ayutthaya sit just over 600 kilometres apart.
 Although the two Thai cities occupy opposite ends of the country, they are strung together by a common thread: Hope for Life Thailand.